Skip to main content

 Progress type

-Progress bars in the editor are set like this:
+A progress field in the editor can be configured like this:

 new kanban.Kanban("#root", {